TaherPro/Movie-Times/README.md

-Movie Times
-This is a web application that lets you search for movies, browse popular titles, and view movie details
+Movie Times is a web application that lets you search for movies, browse popular titles, and view movie details

 How to Run Clone this repository or download the files. https://github.com/TaherPro/Movie-Times